Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Naturality of the web tropical coordinates

-Let $\widehat{S}$ be a marked surface, let $\mathscr{T}$ be an ideal triangulation, and let $N$ denote the number of global tropical coordinates; see \S\ref{ssec:markedsurfacesidealtriangulations}.
-In \S \ref{section:wa}, we introduced the web tropical coordinate map $\Phi_\mathscr{T} : \mathscr{W}_{\widehat{S}} \to \mathscr{C}_\mathscr{T}$, where we implicitly assumed an inclusion $\mathscr{C}_\mathscr{T} \subset \mathbb{Z}_+^N$ of the KTGS cone of $\mathscr{T}$ (any permutation of the coordinates of $\mathbb{Z}_+^N$ determines a different inclusion).
-This choice played no role there, since we were only considering a single triangulation.
-We now consider multiple triangulations, where it becomes necessary to keep track of such choices.
+Let $\mathcal{T}$ be an ideal triangulation of $\widehat{S}$, and let $N$ denote the number of global tropical coordinates; see Section \ref{ssec:markedsurfacesidealtriangulations}.
+In Section \ref{section:wa}, we introduced the web tropical coordinate map $\Phi_\mathcal{T} : \mathcal{W}_{\widehat{S}} \to \mathcal{C}_\mathcal{T}$, where we implicitly chose an inclusion $\mathcal{C}_\mathcal{T} \subset \mathbb{Z}_+^N$ of the KTGS cone of $\mathcal{T}$ (permutations of the coordinates of $\mathbb{Z}^N$ determine different inclusions).
+This choice played essentially no role there, since we were only considering a single triangulation.
+As we are now changing the triangulation, it becomes necessary to keep track of this choice.